Contact Us

 • Forklifts

-• An order picking forklift truck where the operator's control elevates with the load carriage/lifting media (class LO)
+• An order-picking forklift truck where the operator's control elevates with the load carriage/lifting media (class LO)

 • Hoists